快猫短视频

 What is intravenous (IV) therapy?

-IV therapy is used to give medicines, fluids, blood products, or nutrition into the bloodstream.
-This is done by placing a flexible plastic tube (called an IV line or catheter) through the skin into a vein.
-It may also be called infusion therapy.
+An IV line is used to deliver medicines, fluids, blood products, or nutrition into a patient’s bloodstream.
+A flexible tube (called an IV line or catheter) is put through the skin into a vein.
+This may also be called infusion therapy.

-There are many types of infusions that are given through an IV:
+Many types of infusions are given through an IV:

 • Immunotherapy